hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 ### **Creating the transcriptome index**

-This step involves creating an index to evaluate the sequences for all possible unique sequences of length k (k-mer) in the **transcriptome**, which includes all known transcripts/ splice isoforms for all genes.
+This step involves creating an index to evaluate the sequences for all possible unique sequences of length k (k-mer) in the **transcriptome**, which includes all known transcripts (i.e. splice isoforms) for all genes. **The index helps creates a signature for each transcript in our reference transcriptome.**

-**The index helps creates a signature for each transcript in our reference transcriptome.** The Salmon index has two components:
+The Salmon index has two components:
 - a suffix array (SA) of the reference transcriptome
-- a hash table to map each transcript in the reference transcriptome to it's location in the SA (is not required, but improves the speed of mapping drastically)
+- a hash table to map each transcript in the reference transcriptome to it's location in the SA (is not required, but improves the speed of mapping dramatically)

 To create the index, we use the `salmon index` command as detailed in the code below.
-However, **we are not going to run this code in class** as it can take a few minutes to run.
-Instead, we will have you point to an index that we have genertaed for you located at `/n/groups/hbctraining/rna-seq_2019_02/reference_data/salmon.ensembl38.idx.09-06-2019`.
+However, **we are not going to run this code in class** as it can take a long time minutes to run and it requires a large amount of memory.
+Instead, we will have you point to an index that we have generated for you located at `/n/groups/hbctraining/rna-seq_2019_02/reference_data/salmon.ensembl38.idx.09-06-2019`.

-We will however, describe the parameters for the indexing step:

-- **`-t`:** the path to the transcriptome file (in FASTA format)
-- **`-i`:** the path to the folder to store the indices generated
-- **`-k`:** the length of kmer to use to create the indices (will output all sequences in transcriptome of length k)
+Below is the code to run the indexing step, and a description of the parameters:

 ```bash
 ## DO NOT RUN THIS CODE
 $ salmon index \